charlie2951/krv32/README.md

 8. Hardware timer and free-running counter for generating an accurate delay
 9. Tested in Artix-7 series FPGA embedded in Digilent Nexys-4 DDR board
 10. Timing violations are fixed at 100MHz.
+11. SDK with customized `Makefile` and a variety of drivers for sensor interfacing
+12. Several example demo has been provided
    <p></p>

 ## Directory Description